xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 ----------------------------------------
 The user starts on the home page of the app where he has two choices:
-	Create an account, which requires providing an e-mail address and a password Login with the credentials (je already has an account)
+	Create an account, which requires providing an e-mail address and a password Login with the credentials (he already has an account)

 ----------------------------------------
 2) Create Poll